A Renfe AVE train from Madrid to Barcelona

 Fares start at €17.05 in standard class or €68.05 in comfort class.

-There is no formal check-in for an AVE, you can board any time up to a minute or two before departure, but as there's a brief X-ray baggage scan & ticket check before boarding at Spanish high-speed stations, so don't arrive at the last minute, see the travel tips section.
+There's a brief X-ray luggage control & ticket check before boarding Spanish high-speed trains, so don't arrive last minute, see the travel tips section.

 Option 2, Iryo trains